 She didn’t stop comforting Bébé as she walked; which helped Bébé to not tremble as they made their way into the scary-smelling store.

 It was crowded.
-Full of things that all looked so familiar to Bébé, but also so different.
+Full of things that all looked so familiar to Bébé, but were also so different from anything it had known in its first home.

 Toys, and beds, and cages, and bags of food all lined the shelves in a way Bébé had never seen before.